HyPolDev/Project-6_Tattoo-Shop-Front/README.md

 Before installing make sure you already have the backend and database from the  project: [Here](https://github.com/HyPolDev/Tattoo-Shop_Week-4-Project)

 ##### Instalation (local)
-1. Clone this repository
+1. Install the back
-2. Run ` $ npm install ` in terminal
+2. Clone this repository
-3. Connect repository with database
+3. Run ` $ npm install ` in terminal
 4.  `$ npm run dev`

 ## ✒️ Autor